 The denominator excludes aircraft known not to be part of the general aviation fleet or known not to be eligible to fly during the survey year.
-These are aircraft that were destroyed prior to the survey year, displayed in a museum, operated primarily as an air carrier, operated outside of the US, or exported overseas.
+These are aircraft that were destroyed prior to the survey year, operated primarily as an air carrier, operated outside the US, or exported overseas.